kenyee/jetflix/TESTING.md

 * Added MainActivityTest for instrumentation tests on the main activity
 * Modified MoviesViewModelTest, MoviesPagingSourceTest, and MovieMapperTest to use JSON files
 * Slight cleanup of code layout
-* Added Kover and was surprised unit tests only have 15% line coverage
+* Added Kover and was surprised unit tests only have 15% line coverage (Kover doesn't support instrumentation tests)

 ## Future Improvements
 * Reorganize codebase so it's better modularized/layered